nunju9a/Project-7-React_Gallery_App/README.md

+# React Gallery App
+- Received grade of "Exceeds Expectations"

-In this project I used React and requested API from from Flickr to display 24 pictures at a time.
+In this project I used React and requested an API from Flickr to display 24 pictures at a time.
 There are 3 default buttons - Dogs, Sunsets, and Roller Coaster.
-Also the user can search for any term and an API request will be made to display 24 pictures of their search result.
+Also, the user can search for any term and an API request will be made to display 24 pictures of their search result.

 This project was built with create-react-app and react-router-dom.